zoontek/react-native-edge-to-edge/README.md

 Edge-to-edge support for the built-in [`Modal`](https://reactnative.dev/docs/modal) component will be available in [React Native 0.77](https://github.com/facebook/react-native/pull/47254).
 Meanwhile, we recommend using the [react-navigation modals](https://reactnavigation.org/docs/modal) or the [`expo-router` modal screens](https://docs.expo.dev/router/advanced/modals/#modal-screen-using-expo-router).

-### 3-button navigation mode

-This library follows the default [AndroidX `enableEdgeToEdge`](https://developer.android.com/develop/ui/views/layout/edge-to-edge) behavior.
-The system bars are transparent, except in 3-button navigation mode, where the navigation bar becomes translucent (semi-opaque).
-Its color adjusts based on light or dark theme.

 ## API

 ### `<SystemBars />`